-We also had service revenue unrelated to OCS transplant of \$2.0 million for the six months ended June 30, 2024, which consisted of flight school training revenue from Summit's legacy operations.
+We also had service revenue unrelated to OCS transplant of \$2.0 million \$3.3 million for the six nine months ended June 30, 2024 September 30, 2024, which consisted primarily of flight school training revenue from Summit's legacy operations and service revenue unrelated to OCS transplant of \$2.4 million for the nine months ended September 30, 2023, including \$1.6 million of charter flight and aircraft management services and \$0.8 million of flight school training revenue, from Summit's legacy operations.

-Revenue from customers in the United States related to OCS transplant was \$200.3 million in the six months ended June 30, 2024 and increased by \$113.9 million compared to the six months ended June 30, 2023, due to higher sales volumes of our OCS Liver, OCS Heart and OCS Lung disposable sets and increased usage of the NOP.
+Revenue from customers in the United States related to OCS transplant was \$200.3 million \$305.2 million in the six nine months ended June 30, 2024 September 30, 2024 and increased by \$113.9 million \$159.1 million compared to the six nine months ended June 30, 2023 September 30, 2023, due to higher sales volumes of our OCS Liver, OCS Heart and OCS Lung disposable sets and increased usage of the NOP.
 Revenue for each organ in the table above includes net product revenue from sales of disposable sets as well as service revenue for organ retrieval, OCS organ management and logistics services under the NOP in the United States.
 Establishing the NOP, which launched in late 2021, has allowed us to broaden our customer base and increase utilization of the OCS in organ transplantation.
 Substantially all of our customers in the United States now participate in the NOP.
 By adding logistics to our NOP offering in late 2023, we have been able to further increase product and service revenue.

-Revenue from customers outside the United States was \$8.8 million and \$7.6 million in the six months ended June 30, 2024 and 2023, respectively.
+Revenue from customers outside the United States was \$8.8 million \$11.4 million and \$7.6 million in \$11.9 million in the six nine months ended June 30, 2024 September 30, 2024 and 2023, respectively.